-Sclerotherapy may be done for therapeutic or medical reasons, or for elective or cosmetic reasons, or for both.
+Sclerotherapy can be done for therapeutic (medical) reasons, or for elective (cosmetic) reasons, or for both.
 If done for medical reasons, the therapeutic vein treatment is done to improve symptoms including pain, burning, itching, aching, cramping, tenderness, heaviness, restlessness, swelling, and edema.
-Private insurance and Medicare may provide coverage benefits for an Injection Sclerotherapy procedure when done for medical reasons, provided that coverage criteria and necessary documentation of the medical condition is met in accordance with the Summary Plan Document.
+Private insurance and Medicare may provide coverage benefits for a sclerotherapy procedure when done for medical reasons, provided that coverage criteria and necessary documentation of the medical condition are met in accordance with the Summary Plan Document.

-Injection sclerotherapy may be done for elective or cosmetic reasons to improve the quality or appearance of the legs.
-Since injection sclerotherapy done primarily for cosmetic reasons is not a therapeutic vein treatment procedure, no insurance coverage or benefits exist.
-Payment for elective or cosmetic injection sclerotherapy is required at time of service.
+Injection sclerotherapy can be done for elective (cosmetic) reasons to improve the quality or appearance of the legs.
+Since sclerotherapy done primarily for cosmetic reasons is not a therapeutic vein treatment, no insurance coverage or benefits exist.
+Payment for elective (cosmetic) injection sclerotherapy is required at time of service.

 Ideal Candidates for Injection Sclerotherapy

-Injection sclerotherapy is used to treat spider veins, reticular veins, and varicose veins, and may be combined with other techniques such as endogenous laser ablation (EVLA) or ambulatory phlebotomy (AP) in some patients.
+Injection sclerotherapy is used to treat spider veins, reticular veins, and varicose veins, and may be combined with other techniques such as endovenous laser ablation (EVLA) or ambulatory phlebotomy (AP).
 Vein specialists at Hogue Vein Institute evaluate each individual patient to determine the best treatment strategy.

 - Varicose veins